It’s the process of paying attention, that changes the brain significantly.

 Today’s journey is SUPER practical, and also really simple.

 How good is your brain at concentrating?
-At keeping focus?
+At staying focused without being distracted?
 And is this an ability that you can develop?
+Can you teach your brain to become better at concentrating?

 “The real meditation practice is how we live our lives from moment to moment to moment.” – Jon Kabat-Zinn